Edgar Tekere: Later career

 Tekere dropped out of sight after the election, which fuelled rumours that he had been planted as an opposition figure.

 In 1993, he attended a meeting with former white Prime Minister Ian Smith, former Mugabe ally Ndabaningi Sithole and Abel Muzorewa in which the formation of a unified movement to oppose Mugabe's government was discussed.

 In 2005, he voiced his wish to stand as a ZANU (PF) candidate for the Senate of Zimbabwe but was rebuffed.
 In 2006 it was reported that he had rejoined ZANU (PF).
 A letter sent to him by ZANU (PF) national chairman John Nkomo dated 7 April 2006 said, "You will not exercise your right to be elected to any office in the party for a period of five years.
 You will be required to uphold all the duties of a member listed in Article 3, Section 18 of the amended Zanu PF constitution".

 At a rally on 2 March 2008 in Highfield, a suburb of Harare, Tekere endorsed Simba Makoni, an independent candidate who was running against Mugabe in the March 2008 presidential election.
 Tekere said that he was "appointing [him]self principal campaigner for Mugabe's downfall".

-On Sunday, 16 August 2009, at Sakubva Stadium in Mutare in Manicaland, Tekere was the guest of honour for the MDC in front of a crowd of 40,000 people that gathered to celebrate the 10th anniversary of the founding of the MDC, led by Prime Minister Morgan Tsvangirai.
+On Sunday, 16 August 2009, at Sakubva Stadium in Mutare in Manicaland, Tekere was the guest of honour for the Movement for Democratic Change (MDC) in front of a crowd of 40,000 people that gathered to celebrate the tenth anniversary of the founding of the MDC, led by Prime Minister Morgan Tsvangirai.

 Death

-Edgar "2-Boy" Zivanai Tekere died noon on Tuesday 7 June 2011, at Murambi Clinic, in Mutare, Manicaland.
-This occurred following a long battle with prostate cancer, and had a medical history of suffering from undiagnosed post traumatic stress disorder (PTSD) as a military war veteran which brought about erratic intermittent alcoholism behaviour tendencies.
-With recent evidence based research on PTSD military veterans from the Iraqi & Afghanistan Wars, there is more understanding of PTSD and how it affects the military veterans when they integrate into civil society post-war.
+Tekere died noon on Tuesday 7 June 2011, at Murambi Clinic, in Mutare, Manicaland.
+This occurred following a chronic prostate cancer, and had a medical history of suffering from undiagnosed post traumatic stress disorder (PTSD) as a military war veteran which brought about erratic intermittent alcoholism behaviour tendencies.
 Tekere was 74 years old.